 Healthcare Law Blog

 This blog is devoted to current legal and regulatory issues affecting health care providers in New York, New Jersey and nationally.
-We regularly publish on topics of interest to doctors, pharmacists, hospital administrators, and everyone who is interested in the current developments in the legal landscape affecting health care delivery today.
+We regularly publish on topics of interest to doctors, pharmacists, hospital administrators, and everyone who is interested in the current developments in the legal landscape affecting the healthcare industry.

 Study conducted in Oregon and published in the journal Science finds that after getting health insurance under Medicaid, people went to the emergency room more often than their uninsured counterparts; findings cast doubt on the hope that expanded insurance coverage for the poor will help rein in emergency room costs just as more than two million people are gaining coverage under the Affordable Care Act.
 See More Source: New York Times.

 All healthcare providers are advised that pursuant to Section 6503 of the Federal Patient Protection Affordability Care Act (“PPACA”), all providers using third party billing companies or agencies to submit claims to Medicaid on their behalf are responsible for ensuring that those companies are properly registered and compliant with the NYS Medicaid Program as per the regulations promulgated by the Office of Medicaid Inspector General ("OMIG").
 Since February 2011, OMIG has made a list of the currently enrolled billing service agencies available for general public on its website....

 Healthcare practitioners need to be aware of revised, heightened patient privacy requirements.
 On January 17, 2013, the U.S. Department of Health and Human Services ("HHS") released new rules expanding protections afforded by the Health Insurance Portability and Accountability Act (“HIPAA”).
 The rules are expected to place greater burdens on healthcare practices and affiliated entities than ever before.